 Policy 21 seeks provision of 30% affordable housing on sites of 11 or more dwellings.
 The table below sets out how many new build affordable homes have been delivered per annum since 2011 (the base date of the Local Plan).
-It indicates that 24% of the total housing supply over the last 9 years has been affordable housing with an annual average of 25 affordable homes.
+It indicates that 21.6% of the total housing supply over the last 9 years has been affordable housing with an annual average of 25 affordable homes.
 The amount of affordable housing provision varies considerably year on year and very much depends on the size of sites coming forward together with viability issues.
-It is anticipated that affordable housing provision will increase in future years as the both strategic sites and sites within the Shoreham Harbour Regeneration Area begin to deliver.
+It is anticipated that affordable housing provision will increase in future years as the both strategic allocations and sites within the Shoreham Harbour Regeneration Area begin to deliver.

-However it is important to note that the figures below are obtained from WSCC data on residential completions, and relate only to developments built directly by registered social landlords (or in the example of North Road Lancing above, the local authority), and not those built by others (such as private developers) and transferred over.
+However it is important to note that the figures below are obtained from WSCC data on residential completions, and relate only to affordable housing delivered via the planning system.
+Other circumstances, such as street purchases by registered providers, are not accounted for here.

-For this reason, last year's monitoring report (2018/19) did not refer to other developments which delivered affordable housing, such as 9 completed units purchased by a Registered Social Landlord at 63/67 Brighton Road (Corner of Humphreys Gap - AWDM/1685/16).
+For this reason, some previous monitoring reports did not refer to other developments which delivered affordable housing (for example 9 completed units purchased by a Registered Social Landlord at 63/67 Brighton Road Corner of Humphreys Gap - AWDM/1685/16).